lspitzner/cabal-exec-install/README.md

 cabal-exec-install.sh
 ==================

-script for (automized) installation of haskell executables with cabal using sandboxes
+script for (automatized) installation of haskell executables with cabal using sandboxes

+### intention

+if you..
+- want a basic set of executables, but do not use haskell platform
+- do not want to clutter your global/user package databases, but use sandboxes instead

+### target:
+- linux
+- tested on archlinux with only the ghc package installed

-###main properties:
+### main properties:
 - sandboxes for everything (one sandbox per package).
 - installs executables to $HOME/.cabal/bin
   (so add that to PATH, and be done)